2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 The number and size of grants may be adjusted by the FOSS4GE 2024 Travel Grant Committee based on the amount of funds raised for TGP.

-Applying to travel grants is open to everyone with only a few rules:
+Applying for travel grants is open to everyone with only a few rules:
 - Being a regional conference, travel grants for FOSS4G Europe 2024 are only available to residents of
 **{{<